 J.B.
-Hunt is known for finding new ways to change the industry and create the most efficient transportation network in North America.
+Hunt is known for finding new ways to change the industry helping us work toward our vision of creating the most efficient transportation network in North America.
 We have a longstanding tradition of innovation, and events like our Hackathon competition help us keep our sights set on changing transportation for years to come.

 We recently held our sixth annual Hackathon, a competition hosted by our Engineering & Technology department that’s centered around business innovation and developing solutions that directly contribute to our company’s growth.
 Keep reading to learn more about this year’s event, and how Hackathon greatly impacts the success of our people and J.B.
 Hunt.

 During Hackathon, participants form teams to collaborate and leverage engineering, technology and data to come up with groundbreaking, inventive ideas that drive J.B.
 Hunt’s future success.
 Teams submit their ideas for judging and the opportunity to win cash or fun prizes, with a select few making the final round where they present their ideas to J.B.
 Hunt leadership.

 “Hackathon was such a great experience!
 I learned so much, and I would encourage everyone to participate at least once,” shared Jennifer, a user experience designer and member of team Automata Theory, who placed third in the competition.
 “What do you have to lose?
 You’ll learn something from the experience, you have the possibility of winning fun prizes along the way, and maybe even some cash.
 That’s a win-win to me!”

 Hackathon is not only for Engineering & Technology employees – participation is open to all J.B.
 Hunt employees and contractors with a big idea!

 Fueling Our Spirit of Innovation

 The ideas presented through Hackathon have had a great impact on our company.
 By encouraging employees to think outside of the box, we identify and often implement cutting-edge solutions, new technologies, or innovative product ideas that benefit our company, our customers and our success in the long run.